PunchThrough/bean-sdk-node/README.md

-# Bean FW Updater
+# Cross Platform (X) Bean Loader by Punch Through

-Stand alone tool for updating Bean FW on desktop platforms
+This repo contains the source code for the cross-platform Bean Loader by Punch Through.
+It is based on Node.js and Electron.js.

 ![Bean Connected](./docs/img/screenshot-bean-connected.png)